Ph.D.: Department of Philosophy, University of Oregon, Eugene, Oregon, USA.

 Bachelor of Arts: Department of Philosophy, Presidency College, University of Calcutta, Kolkata, India.

-Assistant Professor of Philosophy, Department of Humanities and Social Sciences, IIT Bombay, Powai, Bombay, India.
+Associate Professor of Philosophy, Department of Humanities and Social Sciences, IIT Bombay, Powai, Bombay, India.

 - Assistant Professor of Philosophy, Department of Philosophy and Religious Studies, Allegheny College, Meadville, Pennsylvania, USA.